MRes Primary Care (Web-based Learning) / Course details

 Topic 6: Budgeting.
 This topic explores methods of setting a budget, how to work within a budget, and how to develop a business case.
 It also covers programme budgeting, a method for identifying the costs of providing services.

 Topic 7: Managing Processes and programme evaluation.
 Do you know what the purpose of your organisation is?
 What are the outcomes it should be achieving?
 Is working harder the only way to improve your service?
 This topic shows you how to analyse activities, map processes to remove waste, and identify opportunities for improvements.
 The topic ends by studying programme evaluation.

 Topic 8: Quality management.
 What does "quality" mean in your situation?
 This topic explores how to determine and improve service quality.

 Topic 9: Working with standards.
 Why do so many people complain about the service they receive from their bank / railway / school / plumber / supermarket?
 What are standards?
 Why should they be used?

-Topic 10: Consolidation.
-Bringing it all together, understanding yourself, teams, your customers using the theories of leadership and management for healthcare improvement.
+Topic 10: Consolidation - Managing Change.
+Bringing it all together, understanding yourself, teams, and your customers using the theories of leadership and management for healthcare improvement.

 Teaching and learning methods

 Besides completing the assignments, there will be online discussion to aid understanding.
-Students are not required to participate in the discussions, but if you do not you will miss seeing others’ ideas and questions and getting feedback on your own ideas.
+Students are not required to participate in the discussions but if you do not, you will miss seeing other students’ ideas and questions as well as the opportunity to get feedback on your own ideas.

 - Group/team working